NightFright2k19/duke3d_voxelpack/voxelpack_readme.txt

    possible, but regarding style, the packs are not meant to be used together.

-2) All of the voxel pack must be contained in a zip file, if it is not inside of a zipfile, EDuke32 will not run the voxel pack.
+2) All of the voxel pack must be contained in a zip file, if it is not inside of a zipfile, any port will not run the voxel pack.

 3) As of now, Polymer does not support voxels.